basho-labs/little_riak_book/en/03-developers.md

 Some other values you may have noticed in the bucket's `props` object are `pw`, `pr`, and `dw`.

 `pr` and `pw` ensure that many *primary* nodes are available before a read or write.
 Riak will read or write from backup nodes if one is unavailable, because of network partition or some other server outage.
 This `p` prefix will ensure that only the primary nodes are used, *primary* meaning the vnode which matches the bucket plus N successive vnodes.

+(We mentioned above that `r+w > n` provides a reasonable level of consistency, violated when sloppy quorums are involved.  `pr+pw > n` allows for a much stronger assertion of consistency, although there are always scenarios involving conflicting writes or significant disk failures where that too may not be enough.)

 Finally `dw` represents the minimal *durable* writes necessary for success.
 For a normal `w` write to count a write as successful, a vnode need only promise a write has started, with no guarantee that write has been written to disk, aka, is durable.
 The `dw` setting means the backend service (for example Bitcask) has agreed to write the value.
 Although a high `dw` value is slower than a high `w` value, there are cases where this extra enforcement is good to have, such as dealing with financial data.